I am proud to have worked with a number of local community groups.

 During the Summer of 2019, I joined forces with No Space for Hate, a group of concerned citizens that formed to address the presence of White Supremacist vendors at the Bloomington Farmer’s Market.
 To read more about our protest, please see the press coverage in The Nation, The New York Times, and The Daily Beast.
 I also participated independently in non-violent, direct action at the Bloomington Farmer’s Market, which was covered by Indiana Public Media.

 In May 2017, I began my term on the Board of Directors for Women’s March on Washington – Indiana (WMWIN), a non-profit which connects community organizers throughout the state to encourage progressive politics on social and legislative issues.
 I served a term as Chair of the Board of Directors from November 2018 to June 2019, and I completed my two-year term on the Board.

-In this capacity, I have coordinated the awarding of a scholarship prize for women in science (two years running), hosted a community meeting with organizers from across the state, facilitated an implicit bias workshop and panel, coordinated a voter registration drive at the largest drug rehabilitation center for women in Indiana, and moderated a facebook community of more than 6,500 hoosiers.
-I also run the WMWIN twitter account (more than 1,500 followers).
+In this capacity, I coordinated a diaper drive for the Hoosier Diaper Program, the awarding of a scholarship prize for women in science (two years running), and a community meeting with organizers from across the state.
+I also facilitated an implicit bias workshop and panel, which was provided to the Indianapolis community free of charge, and coordinated a voter registration drive at the largest drug rehabilitation center for women in Indiana.

 In January 2018, I chaired the Communications Committee for the Women’s March anniversary event in Indianapolis — Reclaiming Our State: Power to the Polls.
 Check out my Fox59 interview here, and other coverage in the Indy Star, WTHR, WFYI, and our local NPR affiliate, WFIU.